Pulsus alternans: Pathophysiology

 One explanation is that in left ventricular dysfunction, the ejection fraction will decrease significantly, causing reduction in stroke volume, hence causing an increase in end-diastolic volume.
 As a result, during the next cycle of systolic phase, the myocardial muscle will be stretched more than usual and as a result there will be an increase in myocardial contraction, related to the Frank–Starling physiology of the heart.
 This results, in turn, in a stronger systolic pulse.
 There may initially be a tachycardia as a compensatory mechanism to try to maintain cardiac output.
 Other explanation is due to the heterogeneity of the refractory period between the healthy and diseased myocardial cells.

 Diagnosis

-Begin by palpating the radial or femoral arteries, feeling for a regular rhythm but alternating strong and weak pulses.

-Next use a blood pressure cuff to confirm the finding: Inflate the blood pressure cuff past systolic pressure and then slowly lower cuff pressure towards the systolic level.
-If alternating loud & soft Korotkoff sounds are heard, pulsus alternans is indicated.
+Pulsus alternans is diagnosed by first palpating the radial or femoral arteries, feeling for a regular rhythm but alternating strong and weak pulses.
+Next, a blood pressure cuff is used to confirm the finding: the cuff is elevated past systolic pressure and then slowly lowered cuff towards the systolic level.
+If alternating loud and soft Korotkoff sounds are heard, pulsus alternans is indicated.